Strategies to Reduce Your Board Meeting Workload

 The meeting workload lessens for all board directors when all members of the board prepare well before the meeting, keep themselves organized during the meeting and follow through with the actions they agreed to take once the meeting ends.

 While there’s no practical way to streamline many of a board member’s duties, there are practical ways of streamlining many of the processes that make board business lighter.
-Electronic board solutions eliminate much of the worry about issues such as agenda preparation, budgeting, transparency and openness, and records management.
+Electronic board solutions eliminate much of the worry about issues such as agenda preparation, budgeting, transparency and openness.

 Complying With Basic Duties Helps to Streamline the Workload for All